Jackpot (game show): Canadian/USA Network (1985–1988)

+All prizes in this version were paid in Canadian dollars.

 The riddles and Target Number returned, but there was no multiplier; the Super Jackpot was set at random, ranging from $4,000 to $9,900 in $100 increments.
 There was no separate Super Jackpot Riddle in this series.
-Instead, if a riddle was worth enough to cause a target match, it won both contestants the Super Jackpot if answered correctly.
+Instead, if a riddle was worth enough to cause a target match, it allowed both contestants to split the Super Jackpot and left the King/Queen in control of the game if answered correctly.
 For each game, the Jackpot started at $100, and riddles were valued anywhere from $50 to $300 (again in $5 increments).
 Also, if the Jackpot Riddle was not found until the last contestant, an extra $1,000 was added to the Jackpot.
-Once the Jackpot Riddle was found and attempted, the King/Queen of the Hill and the person with the Jackpot Riddle traded places no matter the outcome of the riddle's answer.
+Once the Jackpot Riddle was found and attempted, the contestant holding it traded places with the King/Queen regardless of the outcome.

-Starting in season two, any contestant who answered all fifteen riddles without a miss won a new car.
+Starting in season two, any contestant who answered all 15 riddles without a miss won a new car.
 Also added was a "$10,000 Riddler Contest" in which the contestant who answered the most riddles correctly in a single week over a period of 10 weeks won a bonus of $10,000, with tied contestants splitting the money.
 A similar contest was held during the final six weeks of the second season, awarding a vacation package and $1,000 cash to the contestant with the most correct answers in a single week.

 The final season featured a "$50,000 Riddle" contest.
-Any contestant who found and answered one of these designated riddles, which were considerably more difficult than the others used on the show, won an equal share of a $50,000 cash prize at the end of the season.
+All contestants who found and answered one of these designated riddles, which were considerably more difficult than the others used on the show, won equal shares of a $50,000 cash prize at the end of the season.

+This version of the show also included a "Return Trip" riddle, which allowed both its holder and the King/Queen to return for the next week of shows if it was answered correctly.

 Syndicated (1989–1990)

 In this version, the value of the riddle was only added to the Jackpot if the riddle was answered correctly.
 In addition, the Super Jackpot Riddle returned but now either the King/Queen or the bleacher contestant who asked the riddle that brought the Jackpot amount to the target number could respond.
-The bleacher contestant would make a guess first, and if he/she was wrong, the King/Queen would make a guess him/herself; this was later changed to having only one answer accepted from the first contestant to speak up.
+The bleacher contestant made a guess first, and if he/she was wrong, the King/Queen made a guess him/herself; this was later changed to having only one answer accepted from the first contestant to speak up.
 If either contestant was correct, they both split the Super Jackpot.

 Also, if the King/Queen answered all fifteen riddles without a miss, $1,000 was added to the Jackpot.
 Finally, Super Jackpots on this version ranged from $10,000 to $25,000 (in $500 increments), and riddles ranged from $50 to $200 (in $5 increments once again).